needs/teerank/README.md

 SQLite.
 While good, this technologies are arguably not the best tools in the box for making a ranking system.

-This project instead relies on Typescript, NextJS, postgres, redis.
+This project instead relies on Typescript, NextJS, mysql, redis.
 Performance is not really a concern so Typescript is a good language to use, as it improves developement speed and is accessible to more people.
 Redis is handy because it provides a way to sort our players directly while SQLite doesn't.